forestgrape/coronavirus/index.md

          * Ventilation is key in public transport.
 If possible open the windows from time to time, this works well thanks to the outside airflow.
 Put ventilation on max, turn off in tunnels and never put on circulation.
          * If there are old toilets, that go to the rails, do _not_ use to shit!

-- Don't have dry air inside; drying the frequently washed cloths inside keeps the air humid.
+- Don't have dry air inside, e.g. drying the frequently washed cloths inside keeps the air humid.
 In dry air, both dust and viruses stay longer in the air.
 Dry air also reduces the defence of the respiratory tract against pathogens.

 - Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
 Soap destroys coronaviruses.
 Hygiene is important because:
     * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
     * it is known that viruses causing common cold can be transmitted through droplets.
 Viruses often try to weaken the immune system [[kikkert](#kikkert)] and therefore can induce an increased infection risk.
     * avoiding a common cold or flu is important, because Covid-19 symptoms can be somewhat similar.
 This could mean quarantine and figuring out all the people one could have infected and informing them to watch for symptoms.

-    But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets or fomites.
+    But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) but not with droplets or fomites.

-- Observe your body, write down the observations and if possible measure: Measure the temperature several times every day and best in the same situations and record the values.
+- Observe your body, write down the observations and if possible measure.
+    *  Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](#symptoms).

+    The more common Covid-19 in a region is, the more likely it is, that an observed infection is Covid-19 and not flu/common cold.
+In my case - South East Switzerland, a day hike away from Nothern-Italy - Covid-19 is/was (as of march 2020) the most prevalent disease.

-The temperature if measured on the forehead may go from a typical 35 to 36 degrees.
-Side note: It's time [for medicine] to move on from digitalisation and black-white schemes to the continuous colorspace of Bayesian statistics.
+    > Side note: It's time [for medicine] to move on from digitalisation and black-white schemes to the continuous colorspace of Bayesian statistics.
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements. <br>
-    The more common Covid-19 in a region is, the more likely it is an observed infection is Covid-19 and not flu/common cold.
-In my case - South East Switzerland, a day hike away from Nothern-Italy - Covid-19 is/was the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport